noddos/noddos/README.md

 __DeviceProfilesFile__: The list of deviceprofiles for matching hosts against.
 This file is saved to this location by the shell script that downloads the file from the cloud and checks its signature.
 Default: /var/lib/noddos/DeviceProfiles.json

 __MatchFile__: Noddos will write all current matched devices to this file after receiving a SIGTERM signal.
 At startup, Noddos will read this file to have an initial list of matched devices.
-Default: /var/lib/noddos/DeviceMatches.json on Linux systems and /etc/noddos/DeviceMatches.json on routers wit hLede firmware
+Default: /var/lib/noddos/DeviceMatches.json on Linux systems and /etc/noddos/DeviceMatches.json on routers with Lede firmware

 __DumpFile__: Noddos will write all informaiton it has on devices to this file after received a SIGUSR1 signal.
-Default /var/lib/nodds/DeviceDump.json on Linux systems and /tmp/Devicedump.json on routers with Lede firmware
+Default /var/lib/noddos/DeviceDump.json on Linux systems and /tmp/Devicedump.json on routers with Lede firmware

+__DnsCacheFile__: Noddos will write all cached DNS data to this file after received a SIGUSR1 signal or at program exit.
+Default /var/lib/noddos/DnsCache.json.

 __ClientApiCertFile__: certificate for key used to authenticate against Noddos API.
 Default: /etc/noddos/noddosapiclient.pem